Turbotice/phonefleet/phonefleet/server/readme.md

 Identify the port (random value, probably change over time) execute : adp pair ip_adress:port_pairing

 Then, give the id displayed on the phone execute : adb connect ip_adress:port_toconnect
-Beware, the port number is different ! an adb device has been created, you can run classical adb command, for instance adb shell input keyevent 82 : unlock the screen adb shell input keyevent 26 : lock the screen
+Beware, the port number is different ! an adb device has been created, you can run classical adb command, for instance

+Unlock the screen (FP3 & FP4)
+adb shell input keyevent 82

+Unlock the screen (RD10A)
+adb shell input keyevent 82

+adb shell input keyevent 26 : lock the screen

 To move to a known port, you can run : adb tcpip 5555
 To show the device list, type
 adb devices
-Then, you should have two devices in the list.
+Then, you should have one or two devices in the list, one may be offline

-You can run
+Then run
 adb kill-server
 And restart adb by running :
 adb devices
-You should now have exactly one device in the list, which will be used by the crontab to unlock the screen before running Gobannos (work on both FP3 & FP4)
+You should now have exactly one device in the list, of the type emulator-5554 adb will be used by the crontab to unlock the screen before running Gobannos (work on FP3 & FP4, RD10A)

 _______ set up a mail sender on the phone ————